SonikBoom737/SonikBoom737/README.md

 - 👀 I’m interested in Coding and programming
 - 🌱 I’m currently learning nothing at the moment as I'm new on github and need some time before I start learning something
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me.
-You can reach me on discord with the same username I have on Github
+You can't contact me ouside Github right now

 <!---
 SonikBoom737/SonikBoom737 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.